 How to choose strings for your guitar?

-This guide for guitar strings will explain you everything you need to know about strings (on electric and acoustic guitar).
+This guide for guitar strings will explain to you everything you need to know about strings (on electric and acoustic guitars).

 How Do I Setup My Guitar?